What is MMS?

 MMS is the acronym for Multimedia Messaging Service.
 You may be familiar with SMS, or Short Message Service messages, also known as texts.
 An MMS message is basically the same concept, with the distinction that it can contain media in the form of pictures, sounds, or short-form video.

-1. Only US and Canadian numbers are currently supported and this functionality is only available upon request.
-This means both the company number you are sending via and the end-client's number prefixes must begin with a +1.
+Only US and Canadian numbers are currently supported, and this feature is available by request.
+Both your company’s number (the "via" number) and the recipient’s number must begin with +1.

 Sending an MMS